XAI4SAR/GenAIxSAR/README.md

 WHU-SEN-City: SAR-to-Optical Image Translation Using Supervised Cycle-Consistent Adversarial Networks

 Multi-Sensor All Weather Mapping (MSAW) Dataset: SpaceNet 6: Multi-Sensor All Weather Mapping Dataset

+## Experiments

+We provide several baseline models based on GAN for multi-view SAR target image generation under limited observation angles.
+The source code can be found at ./GAN